-May 2018 – Earlier this year, we started accepting applications for assistance, to understand just how much need was out there, and help us have a better way to plan to meet these needs.
-Read more about that, here.
+In early 2018, we started accepting applications for assistance, to understand just how much need was out there, and help us have a better way to plan to meet these needs.

-We also started working with Project Re3, a movement of people who work to ‘Re’store, ‘Re’build and ‘Re’novate to make communities livable again, who sent a group to travel with us for the first time in mid-May.
+We also started working with Project Re3, a movement of people who work to ‘Re’store, ‘Re’build and ‘Re’novate to make communities livable again, who sent a group to travel with us for the first time that year.
 When we asked them how much they wanted to work, they said “bring it on”, so we set the bar high and planned to complete eight rainwater catchment systems.

 If you’ve been to Jamaica, you know it’s hot.
 And when you aren’t beach-side with a cool, tropical drink in your hand or chillin’ in the clear blue sea – it can be unbearably so.
 But, the team from Project Re3 stepped up to the challenge and finished off all eight systems in just four days – and still had plenty of time to enjoy the beach and the sea, connect with the people of Bluefields, and add a trip to YS Falls and Bamboo Avenue into the mix too!

 Filtered rainwater catchment systems were installed for the following families:

 - A senior citizen, 75, retired, and blind, living with his caretaker.